-Good Things Foundation are leading the Reboot UK project pilot to test innovative new models of supporting people in poverty to improve their health and wellbeing through digital technology.
+Good Things Foundation are leading the Reboot UK project to investigate how digital can help people in poverty to improve their health and wellbeing.

 Funded by the Big Lottery Fund, the project is run in conjunction with partners Homeless Link, Mind, and Family Fund.

 Phase 1 of Reboot UK ran for 12 months from September 2015, researching and developing pilot interventions before putting these models into practice in the community.
 Phase 1 supported 1,000 beneficiaries to use digital technologies to improve their health and wellbeing.